SitaoLuan/When-Do-GNNs-Help/README.md

 ## Ablation Study on CSBM-H

 ### Play with CSBM-H
+Run 'csbm-h.py', change parameters to do ablation study
 ```
 # Change the prior distributions with different n0, n1 settings
 n0 = 100